DouweM/pixbyt/README.md

 The quickest way to start developing is using GitHub Codespaces, which will automatically install the necessary dependencies and launch you into a web-based VS Code editor.

+If you're already inside a codespace, continue to the next step.

 If you've already created your own repo using this template repo:

 1. Click the "`<>` Code" button at the top of the page
 1. Choose "Codespaces" > "Create codespace on main"

 If you haven't created a new repo from this template yet:

 1. Click the green "Use this template" button at the top of this page
 1. Choose "Open in a codespace"